January 2018 United States federal government shutdown

 The United States federal government shut down at midnight EST on Saturday, January 20, 2018, until the evening of Monday, January 22.
 It began after a failure to pass legislation to fund government operations and agencies.
 This stemmed from disputes over the extension of status of persons affected by the Deferred Action for Childhood Arrivals (DACA) immigration policy, and therefore whether those covered under the program should face deportation.
 There was also a dispute over whether funding should be allocated towards building a Mexico–United States border wall.
 According to estimates by The New York Times, 692,900 workers were furloughed during the shutdown.
-It was the first government shutdown under Republican leadership under the White House, House of Representatives, and U.S. Senate.
+It was the first government shutdown under Republican leadership in the White House, House of Representatives, and U.S. Senate.

 Background

 The U.S. government's 2018 fiscal year began on October 1, 2017.
 Because regular appropriations bills to fund the government had not been passed, Congress funded the government through a series of three temporary continuing resolutions (CRs).
 These extended government funding respectively through December 8, 2017, December 22, 2017, and January 19, 2018.

 The negotiations on a permanent appropriations bill had become entangled with disputes over the Deferred Action for Childhood Arrivals (DACA) immigration policy.
 DACA is a U.S. immigration policy that allowed some individuals who entered the country as minors, and had either entered or remained in the country illegally, to receive a renewable two-year period of deferred action from deportation and to be eligible for a work permit.
 As of 2017, approximately 800,000 individuals were enrolled in the program created by DACA.
 The policy was established by the Obama administration through executive action in June 2012 in response to Congress' failure to pass the DREAM Act.
 The Trump administration rescinded DACA in September 2017, setting an expiration date of March 2018, with the stated preference that Congress adopt a legislative solution.